beautiful-atoms/beautiful-atoms-docs/docs/source/advanced/hpc-gpu.rst

 .. note::
     Blender does not support headless rendering using ``EEVEE``.
 So please use ``CYCLES`` engine.

     For multi-nodes, you have to build Blender manually.
-Suggest to use the EasyBuild recipes.
+Suggest using the EasyBuild recipes.